Knowing if your Lasik surgery is tax deductible is just the first question to ask yourself.

 1. Check your insurance

 It can be hit or miss when it comes to elective procedures and your health insurance.
 But it doesn’t hurt to check and see if Lasik is fully or partially covered.
-In some cases, insurers will offer partial coverage up to a certain dollar amount and may reimburse certain expenses.

 2. Track your expenses